benjaminleruth/benjaminleruth/content/authors/admin/_index.md

 ---
 Welcome to my website.
 I am an Assistant Professor in Politics and Society at the University of Groningen specializing in comparative welfare policy and politics, political long-termism, democratic innovations, transnational governance and differentiation in the European Union.

 At the University of Groningen, I act as Programme Coordinator for the [BA in European Languages and Cultures](https://www.rug.nl/bachelors/european-languages-and-cultures/?lang=en), and as [Research Coordinator for Democracy and Governance](https://www.rug.nl/sustainable-society/research/democracy-governance/) within the transdisciplinary Agricola School for Sustainable Development.
-From September 2022 onwards I am the Chair of the [Young Academy Groningen](https://www.rug.nl/research/young-academy/?lang=en).
+I am also the Chair of the [Young Academy Groningen](https://www.rug.nl/research/young-academy/?lang=en).

 I am also co-Editor-in-Chief of [Acta Politica](https://www.palgrave.com/gp/journal/41269).